rollkit/docs/docs/tutorials/ethermint.md

 Now, we can start deploying the smart contract to our Ethermint chain.

-To do so, run the following script:
+To do so, run the following script from the `celestia-ethermint-app` directory:

 ```bash
 forge script script/Counter.s.sol:CounterScript \